alanszlosek/android-accelerometer-gps/readme.markdown

 2012-07-27

 Actually, I think standard deviation is overkill.
 Should be able to accomplish the same by keeping the last 5 location fixes, and comparing the maximum and minimum accuracy values.
 If their difference is less than 5 meters, it's unlikely accuracy will greatly improve much more.

+And after riding the Portland streetcar, perhaps I should lower the threshold for "significant acceleration".
+Opened Accelerometer Monitor and it didn't get much above 0.2 (accel vector minus gravity).
+Maybe 0.3 will be sufficient.